mshanGithub/msbotframework/docs/BF Labeling Guide.md

 |Medium| The issue is not very complex and it is well understood, it will take 1 to 3 days to complete | `Size: M` |
 |Large| The issue complex but it is well understood, it will take 4 to 8 days to complete | `Size: L` |
 |Extra Large| The issue very complex or not very well defined, it will take 9 to 14 days to complete.
 In this case, it is probably better to rethink the issue and break it down in smaller tasks | `Size: XL` |

+### Repo specific labels for size <!-- omit in toc -->

+Do not create create repo specific labels for this category.

 ## Automation